NickHeap2/vscode-ant/README.md

 ## Release Notes

-Fix issue where console wouldn't launch if teh terminal.integrated.shell.windows settings was null.
+Fix issue where having multiple auto targets separated by spaces wouldn't run after change to surround targets by quotes.
+Quotes are now only added when running a selected target from the tree that contains a space and not for auto targets.
+To use targets with spaces in auto targets you need to surround it with escaped quotes (\").

-## [0.1.4] - 2019-06-17
+## [0.1.5] - 2019-07-02
 ### Fixed
-- Fixed error where console wouldn't launch if terminal.integrated.shell.windows is null.
+- Fixed error where space separated auto targets are surrounded by quotes.